single-spa/single-spa.js.org/docs/faq.md

 ## Is there a recommended setup?
 We recommend a setup that uses in-browser ES modules + [import maps](#what-are-import-maps) (or [SystemJS](https://github.com/systemjs/systemjs) to polyfill these if you need better browser support).
 This setup has several advantages:
 1. Common libraries are easy to manage, and are only downloaded once.
-You can also preload these for a small speed boost as well using the standard preload spec.
+If you're using SystemJS, you can also [preload them](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content) for a speed boost as well.
 1. Sharing code / functions / variables is as easy as `import/export`, just like in a monolithic setup
 1. Lazy loading applications is easy, which enables you to speed up initial load times
 1. Each application (AKA microservice, AKA ES module) can be independently developed and deployed.
 Teams are enabled to work at their own speed, experiment (within reason as defined by the organization), QA, and deploy on thier own schedules.
 This usually also means that release cycles can be decreased to days instead of weeks or months